 The High Cost of Older Housing Stock

-Many landlords own older housing stock, which is often cheaper to buy, but older properties are far more likely to have issues such as damp, dodgy electrical circuitry, and suspect plumbing.
+Many landlords own older housing stock, which is often cheaper to buy, but older properties are far more likely to have issues such as damp, faulty electrical circuitry, and suspect plumbing.
 Insulation is often poor too, and with the MEES requirements coming into force in April of this year, that’s another expense cash-strapped that landlords have to worry about.

-It’s Doom and Gloom for Landlords says NLA
+It is Doom and Gloom for Landlords says NLA

 The National Landlords Association (NLA) says the situation for landlords is bleak and 25% of its members plan to sell up this year.

 “The typical landlord is wrongly portrayed as squeezing vast profits from their rental property,” said Richard Lambert.
 “Most make a profit – 84pc according to our figures – but their profit margin has been falling in recent years.”